Azure/azure-sdk/docs/android/implementation.md

 {% include requirement/MUST id="java-async-blocking" %} include blocking calls inside async client library code.

-#### Annotations

-> TODO: Determine which client and method annotations will be supported.

 ##### Using the HTTP Pipeline

 The Azure SDK team has provided an [Azure Core] library that contains common mechanisms for cross cutting concerns such as configuration and doing HTTP requests.